Dionne Warwick: Heartbreaker and move to Arista (1979–1989)

 In 1987, Warwick scored another hit with "Love Power".
-Her eighth career No. 1 Adult Contemporary hit, it also reached No. 5 in R&B and No. 12 on Billboard's Hot 100.
-A duet with Jeffrey Osborne, it was also written by Burt Bacharach and Carole Bayer Sager, and it was featured in Warwick's album Reservations for Two.
+Her eighth career No. 1 Adult Contemporary hit, it also reached No. 5 on the R&B chart and No. 12 on the Billboard Hot 100.
+A duet with Jeffrey Osborne, it was also written by Burt Bacharach and Carole Bayer Sager, and it was featured on Warwick's album Reservations for Two.
 The album's title song, a duet with Kashif, was also a chart hit.
 Other artists featured on the album included Smokey Robinson and June Pointer.

-1990s to 2000
+Friends Can Be Lovers (1990–2000)

 During the 1990s, Warwick hosted infomercials for the Psychic Friends Network, which featured self-described psychic Linda Georgian.
 The 900 number psychic service was active from 1991 to 1998.
 According to press statements throughout the 1990s, the program was the most successful infomercial for several years and Warwick earned in excess of three million dollars per year as spokesperson for the network.
 In 1998, Inphomation, the corporation owning the network, filed for bankruptcy and Warwick ended her association with the organization.
 Warwick's longtime friend and tour manager Henry Carr acknowledged that "when Dionne was going through an airport and a child recognized her as 'that psychic lady on TV', Dionne was crushed and said she had worked too hard as an entertainer to become known as 'the psychic lady.'"

 Warwick's most publicized album during this period was 1993's Friends Can Be Lovers, which was produced in part by Ian Devaney and Lisa Stansfield.
 Featured on the album was "Sunny Weather Lover", which was the first song that Burt Bacharach and Hal David had written together for Warwick since 1972.
 It was Warwick's lead single in the United States, and was heavily promoted by Arista, but failed to chart.
 A follow-up "Where My Lips Have Been" peaked at No. 95 on the Hot R&B/Hip-Hop Singles & Tracks.
 The 1994 Aquarela Do Brasil album marked the end of Warwick's contract with Arista Records.
 In 1990, Warwick recorded the song "It's All Over" with former member of Modern Talking Dieter Bohlen (Blue System).
 The single peaked at No. 60 (No. 33 airplay) on the German pop charts and it was covered on Blue System's album Déjà Vu.